Cnisa/Cnisa-pyautoid-bootcamp-testautomationproject-chairunnisa/README.md

 **The Result:**

-You will see the result in Terminal : If **Success**, you will see green text with information 'PASSED'.
+You will see the result in Terminal: If **Success**, you will see green text with information 'PASSED'.
 If **Fail**, you will see red text with text with information 'FAILED'